 - Spanish linguistics I: Spanish linguistic systems and their acquisition

-- Spanish linguistics II: Linguistic variations, uses, and changes in Spanish
+- Spanish linguistics II: Variation in Spanish linguistic systems

 The comprehensive examination consists of two four-hour written sections and a two-hour oral section.
 All sections cover coursework completed during doctoral studies.
 The first written section is based on:

 1) a specialized reading list of works corresponding to a primary area of study, and

 2) an additional reading list developed in consultation with the future dissertation director.

 The second written section is based on a non-specialized reading list of works corresponding to a secondary area of study.
 The oral section is comprehensive.